Classic Pumpkin Pie Recipe

 - Pie crust leaves: Use the extra crust to make pie crust leaves and pumpkin shapes.
 Brush them with egg wash and bake for 10 minutes at 350 degrees F. Then, decorate the pie with them.

-- White chocolate chips: Add a half cup of white chocolate chips to the batter for a nice surprise.
+- White chocolate chips: Add a half cup of white chocolate chips to the batter for a pleasant surprise.

 - Streusel it: Mix chopped nuts with brown sugar, flour, oats, and melted butter to make a streusel.
 Top the pie during the last 10 minutes of baking.